pip-services/pip-services-docs/content/en/conceptual/reflection/_index.md

 #### d)	PropertyReflector

-This class allows us to examine an object’s properties and to dynamically get and set their values.
+This class allows us to examine an object's properties and to dynamically get and set their values.
 The get_property_names is used to obtain a list containing all the properties of an object.
 The has_property   method allows us to find out whether an object has a property or not.
 The get_properties method obtains all the properties of an object and their values and places the result in the form of a dictionary.
-And, the set_property method is used to set the value of an object’s property.
+And, the set_property method is used to set the value of an object's property.
 The code below provides examples of these methods.

 {{< tabsection >}}